Top 5 Riskiest Jobs for Vein Disease

 In addition to the many hours on their feet, flight attendants have the double whammy of spending their days in pressurized plane cabins.
 The reduced pressure inside the plane also leads to reduced oxygen in the blood which can cause swelling of the legs and feet.
 Also known as edema, this problem may contribute to the onset of varicose veins or make current vein conditions worse.
 People who fly frequently for their jobs may also be at higher risk.

-Whether you are waiting tables, cutting hair or running a cash register, you are likely to be doing the large majority of your job while on your feet.
-While restaurant staff may be able to counter at least some of their standing time with frequent bouts of walking, that is not so much the case for hairstylists or cashiers.
+Whether you are waiting tables, cutting hair, or running a cash register, you are likely to be doing the large majority of your job while on your feet.
+While restaurant staff may be able to count at least some of their standing time with frequent bouts of walking, that is not so much the case for hairstylists or cashiers.
 Those long days of standing in one spot, often on a hard flooring surface, can take a serious toll on your lower leg veins.

 If you have a job that puts you at higher risk for varicose veins, there are a few steps you can take to reduce your likelihood of developing this disorder: